lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     sudo ufw allow 3838
     ~~~
   - head for [http://ip_address:3838/]() to check the software is up and running.
-  - change the default port `3838` to some random integer number `xxxx`:
+  - If you don't plan to reverse proxy, you should change the default port `3838` to some random integer number `xxxx`:
     - open the *Shiny Server* configuration file for editing:
     `sudo nano /etc/shiny-server/shiny-server.conf`
     - change the port from `3838` to `xxxx`: